By Colin Ryan

 $169,675 | TBD |

-For the best range, it’s a no-brainer — go for the eDrive50 (with 19-inch wheels).
-This model is a popular choice.
+The eDrive50 (with 19-inch wheels) provides the best range of 314 miles and is a popular choice.
 However, the more powerful xDrive60 (range: 311 miles) also sells relatively well.

-Other all-electric large luxury sedans include the Mercedes-EQ EQS, Lucid Air, and Tesla Model S — all of which start either slightly or considerably below the i7.
+Other all-electric large luxury sedans include the Mercedes-Benz EQS, Lucid Air, and Tesla Model S, the latter pair starting below the i7.
 Before buying a new i7 all-electric large luxury sedan, check the Kelley Blue Book Fair Purchase Price to know what you should be paying.
-We expect the i7 to hold its value as well or better than any of its competitors.
+We expect the i7’s resale values to be about average for its class.
 Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

 Panoramic Sky Lounge LED Roof

-This spectacular standard feature has customizable colors and an illuminated graphic design that lets users create their moods within the i7.
+This spectacular standard feature has customizable colors and an illuminated graphic design that lets users create their mood within the i7.

 Adaptive Recuperation

-This feature uses information from the navigation system to optimize regenerative braking, which helps to optimize the BMW i7’s efficiency.
+Using information from the navigation system to optimize regenerative braking, this feature helps to optimize the BMW i7’s efficiency.
 It can capture and preserve electrical energy (adding to the range) without requiring any changes to your usual driving style.

 BMW Curved Display

-This one large unit contains the Live Cockpit digital driver information display and the touchscreen for a feature-rich iDrive infotainment system that includes navigation, Apple CarPlay/Android Auto, and a Bowers & Wilkins audio system.
+This dash is one large unit containing the Live Cockpit digital driver information display and the touchscreen for a feature-rich iDrive infotainment system that includes navigation, Apple CarPlay/Android Auto, and a Bowers & Wilkins audio system.

 IconicSounds